Pharaoh's daughter (wife of Solomon): Solomon's downfall

 The narrative in 1 Kings 11:1–10 describes Pharaoh's daughter and all of Solomon's wives as leading Solomon into the temptation of straying from the true worship of the God of Israel.

 Divine punishment

-1 Kings 11:11–13 says that Solomon's actions caused Yahweh to tell the King that the only thing keeping him from rending the kingdom from him to "give it to thy servant" was "for David thy father's sake".
+1 Kings 11:11–13 says that Solomon's actions caused God to tell the King that the only thing keeping him from rending the kingdom from him to "give it to thy servant" was "for David thy father's sake".
 Instead Solomon's punishment would fall on "the hand of thy son" who was to be stripped of all but "one tribe".

-1 Kings 11:14-22 says that Yahweh also "raised up an adversary unto Solomon, Hadad the Edomite … [who had] found great favour in the sight of Pharaoh".
+1 Kings 11:14-22 says that God also "raised up an adversary unto Solomon, Hadad the Edomite … [who had] found great favour in the sight of Pharaoh".

-1 Kings 11:23–25 says Yahweh "raised up another adversary unto him, Rezon the son of Eliada… And he was an adversary to Israel all the days of Solomon".
+1 Kings 11:23–25 says God "raised up another adversary unto him, Rezon the son of Eliada… And he was an adversary to Israel all the days of Solomon".